PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next small discarded-result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late dequant/unary fan-out result characterization checkpoint

+The late dequant/unary fan-out runner owns three ordered one-key results: dequant-Concat-Quantize layout cleanup, transpose-unary passthrough cleanup, and transpose-unary fan-out bridge cleanup.
+Every child receives the same ModelIR, LayoutState, diagnostics, and one shared `ModelIRPassStateScope`.

+`run_recovery_invocations()` already creates their ordered tuple, but the runner and lowerer helper return `None`, and the sole zero-argument direct call is an expression.
+It remains between the retained `_late_dequant_hardsigmoid_bridge_stats` result and the raw swish-transpose passthrough call.
+No nested use was found.

+A passing contract freezes all child IDs and empty-model schemas, current runner/helper discard form, exact direct boundary, sole occurrence, and shared orchestration contract.
+A strict expected-failure contract verifies synthetic ordered results and selects the unconsumed observation target `_late_dequant_unary_fanout_results`.

+Characterization validation completed sequentially under `uv`:

+- child owners, orchestration, direct neighbors, shared context, architecture, and pass-efficiency coverage: `376 passed, 1 xfailed in 17.77s`
+- 97 branch-changed test files: `1638 passed, 1 xfailed in 31.21s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented runner/helper/ direct propagation contract.
+Return only the existing tuple and retain it at the direct call.
+Do not change child callbacks or schemas, pass order, shared state scope, direct arguments, adjacent calls, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.